Intro-to-Software-Team-9a/CEN3031-Project-Fall-2019/README.md

 ##### Linting
 * To lint the server, run `npm run lint` in the project root.
-* To lint the client, run `npm run lint` in the client directory OR `npm run lint-client` in the server directory.
+* To lint the client, run `npm run lint` in the client directory OR `npm run lint-client` in the root directory.

 ## Features Implemented